JadeGoat/sg_weather_react/README.md

    <u>Wind speed & direction Map</u>
    ![Alt text](./images/sample_weather_local_wind_speed.png)

-3. Modified pins map to include upper and lower threshold and set the rainfall to normalize within 0 to 1.
+5. Modified pins map to include upper and lower threshold and set the rainfall to normalize within 0 to 1.
 Shown in the above updated images

+6. Added forecast for two hour, twenty-four hour and four day